frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 ### build filtered occurrence table

-Pool all the information produced above, and build an occurrence
+Pool all the information produced above, and use a python script to build an occurrence table:
-table:

 ```shell
 # build OTU table